 6 Day Inn Tour

-5 nights lodging, 4 breakfasts, 5 picnic or sack lunches, 5 dinners, snacks, park entrance fees, cue sheets, van support and trained guides.
+5 nights lodging, 4 breakfasts, 5 picnic or sack lunches, 5 dinners, snacks, park entrance fees, guided hikes, cue sheets, maps and GPS cues, van support and trained guides.

 Fly in and out of Las Vegas, NV.
-WomanTours will shuttle everyone back to the Las Vegas airport or our starting hotel by 5:00pm on the last day of the tour.
+Take our starting hotel's complimentary shuttle from the airport or drive and leave your car at the hotel for the week.
+WomanTours will shuttle everyone back to the Las Vegas airport by 5:00pm or our starting hotel by 5:30pm on the last day of the tour.

 "After three years or so of looking at the catalog and waiting for the right time to go, I had high expectations.
 Death Valley was everything I had hoped for!"

-DAY 2: Start the day on your own with breakfast, and then we’ll shuttle 2 hours to Rhyolite.
+DAY 2: After breakfast, we’ll shuttle two hours to Rhyolite.
 Now a ghost town, it was once the third largest city in Nevada during the gold boom.
 It is where we’ll begin our bicycle ride down into Death Valley.

 We’ll bike through relatively flat desert terrain toward the Funeral Mountains.
 Then it’s a moderate climb to Gateway Pass before enjoying a long downhill with views of the Panamint Mountains to the west and the valley below.
-A quick ride past some sand dunes will bring us to our park lodging at Stovepipe Wells and dinner together.
-32 miles.
+After the quick ride and an optional stop for a short hike to explore some sand dunes, we'll arrive at our park lodging at Stovepipe Wells and have dinner together.
+31 miles, +1068'/-4725'.

 DAY 3: Today, we shuttle to the Ubehebe Crater in the northern part of the park.
 It was created by steam from a volcano hundreds of years ago.
-You’ll have a chance to walk around its edge or deep into its massive basket.
-Then we’ll have an easy ride back to Stovepipe Wells.
+You’ll have a chance to walk around its edge or deep into its massive bowl.
+Then it's an easy ride back to Stovepipe Wells.
 We should be able to see the Great Salt Flats shimmering in the distance at the southern end of the valley.
-45 miles.
+46 miles, +878'/-3481'.

 DAY 6: We end the tour with a gentle but long climb out of the Valley.
 We’ll gain 3,000’ in 19 miles, but then we’re rewarded with 11 miles of gentle descent.
-For many women, this will be their favorite ride of the week.
+For many women, this is their favorite ride of the week.
 We’ll say our good-byes to the national park and shuttle back to Las Vegas, arriving at the airport by 5:00pm or our starting hotel by 5:30pm.
-30 miles.
+31 miles, +3228'/-1024'.